jsom1/jsom1.github.io/_walkthroughs/htbaccess.md

 ![htb inspect]({{https://jsom1.github.io/}}/_images/htb_inspect.png){: height="500px" width = "550px"}
 </div>

-We see a script called *inviteapi.min.js*: at the end of the script, there are a few commands and among them, we see *makeInviteCode*.
+We see a bunch of scripts, and there is one called *inviteapi.min.js*: at the end of the script, there are a few commands and among them, *makeInviteCode* looks interesting.
 So, let's check what this function does by typing it in the *Console* tab.

 <div class="img_container">
 ![htb make inv]({{https://jsom1.github.io/}}/_images/htb_makeinv.png){: height="500px" width = "550px"}
 </div>

-There is an encrypted (BASE64) string that we can decipher with Cryptii for example:
+It returns an object containing an encrypted (BASE64) string that we can decipher with Cryptii ([cryptii](https://cryptii.com/)) for example:

 <div class="img_container">
 ![htb cryptii]({{https://jsom1.github.io/}}/_images/htb_cryptii.png){: height="250px" width = "250px"}